Tracking performance

 Context: This isn’t solely caused by nurturing — callback dates arrive regardless of nurturing.
 But nurturing might accelerate readiness or improve receptiveness.

-New deals or leads created in HubSpot for contacts who were in this flow.
+New deals or leads created in HubSpot for contacts who were in this workflow.

 What it tells you: Whether nurtured contacts are becoming active opportunities.